 He has enjoyed the dark places of the front row, at No. 3. and a Utility Forward/ Liability Backline member.

 After playing with Cal Poly, he returned to the Renaissance age SLO team with several of his fellow Poly alumni.
 With a few years of success on top of the Div.
-II Southern California Rugby, the highlight being the Men's D II national ranking of #10.
+II Southern California Rugby, the highlight being the Men's D II US National ranking at #10.
 Reggie now enjoys the therapeutic facets of rugby, with the Pacific Coast Fossils.

 In addition to being Director Of Youth Rugby, Reggie is also licensed youth rugby coach with USA Rugby (Level 300, B and C Youth certifications).
 He is the Tri Counties Region All Star team's forwards coach for both Varsity and J V squads, helping athletes on their pathway to So.
 Cal Griffins Territory, and High School All American rosters.